Music runs culture.

 Not more passive listening.

-Not more AI noise.
+Not more AI slop.

-Something way more alive.
+Something much more alive.

-Music runs the internet.
+Music runs culture.

-But online, it still acts weirdly passive.
+But online, it still behaves like background.

 You play a track.